StanSkrivanek/FineDiv---WP-Theme/README.md

 ### Menu
 Main menu doesn't support multilevel, because I did not needed in this case.
 There are two additional menus in footer.
 First is standard secondary menu where you can add links to pages.
 Second is called "Social" and its feature is using SVG icons for links instead name.
 All you need is just add link and icon will be loaded automatically.
 To see what SVG icons are available check svg/svg-icons.svg.

+### Standard Post
+I have add into standard post admin area two checkboxes "Featured" and "Sponsored".

 ### CPT